-3.16 Habitat Suitability: There are no buildings on site and no mature trees suitable for bat roosting that will be affected by development proposals and little or no habitat suitable for foraging or commuting within the development footprint.
+3.16 Habitat Suitability: There are no buildings on site and no mature trees suitable for bat roosting that will be affected by continued site usage and little or no habitat suitable for foraging or commuting within the site boundaries.
 The wider site has some suitable habitat such as hedgerows that is probably used for foraging and as commuting routes, but overall the open nature of the site and lack of shelter would suggest that the main part of the site, the extensive area of grassland, is of limited importance to bats.